Mike Slinn

 This page is part of the av_studio collection.

-These are my notes on transitioning from Adobe Premiere Pro to Blackmagic Design’s DaVinci Resolve.
+These are my notes on using Blackmagic Design’s DaVinci Resolve, a non-linear video editor (NLE).

 DaVinci Resolve offers an impressive free edition.